Greg Davies: Personal life

-Davies is noted for his height, standing 6 ft 8 in tall.

-He lives in the Kennington area of London.

-He was in a relationship with Labour Party politician Liz Kendall from 2007 to 2015, which ended prior to the general election that year.
+Greg Davies has been noted for his height of 6 ft 8 in, which often plays a role in his comedic performances.
+He lives in the Kennington area of London, and was in a relationship with Labour Party politician Liz Kendall from 2007 to 2015.

-In 2022, Davies was awarded an honorary Doctorate of Humanities from his alma mater, Brunel University London.
+In December 2022, Davies was awarded an honorary Doctorate of Humanities from his alma mater Brunel University.
 In May 2024, Davies was the guest for BBC Radio 4's Desert Island Discs, where his musical choices included "Baggy Trousers" by Madness and "Wichita Lineman" by Glen Campbell.